 - A. According to the Articles of Incorporation of the Company, a ratio of distributable profit of the current year, after covering accumulated losses, shall be distributed as employees' compensation and directors' remuneration.
-The ratio shall not be lower than 2% for employees' compensation and shall not be higher than 2% for directors' remuneration. - B. For the three-month and six-month periods ended June 30, 2020 and 2019, the employees' compensation was accrued at \$20,263, \$6,217, \$25,072 and \$16,533, respectively, while the directors' remuneration was accrued at \$2,918, \$1,029, \$3,554 and \$2,441, respectively.
+The ratio shall not be lower than 2% for employees' compensation and shall not be higher than 2% for directors' remuneration. - B. For the three-month and six-month periods ended June 30, 2021 and 2020, the employees' compensation was accrued at \$11,221, \$20,263, \$22,501 and \$25,072, respectively, while the directors' remuneration was accrued at \$1,633, \$2,918, \$3,257 and \$3,554, respectively.
 The aforementioned amounts were recognised in salary expenses.
 The expenses recognised for each year was accrued based on the earnings of current year and the percentage specified in the Articles of Incorporation of the Company.
-The actual amount approved at the Board of Directors' meeting for employees' compensation and directors' remuneration for 2019 was \$27,593 which was the diffirent from the estimated amount of \$28,493 recognised in the 2019 financial statements by \$900.
-Such difference mainly resulted from estimation, and will be recognised in profit or loss in September 2020.
-The employees' compensation will be distributed in the form of cash for 2019.
-The directors' remuneration have not yet been distributed for 2019.
+The actual amount approved at the Board of Directors' meeting for employees' compensation and directors' remuneration for 2020 totalled to \$43,210, which is the same as the amount estimated in the 2020 financial statements.
+The employees' compensation was distributed in the form of cash for 2020.
+The directors' remuneration for 2020 has not yet been distributed as of June 30, 2021.
 Information about the appropriation of employees' compensation and directors' remuneration by the Company as resolved by the Board of Directors will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.